neilralston/stock-analysis/README.md

 ### Execution Times Between Original and Refactored Scripts

-The original macro scripts run in approximately 0.90 seconds (just under one second).
+The original macro scripts run in approximately one second.

 The refactored macro scripts run in approximately 0.20 seconds (about one-fifth of a second).